pizza-power/motioneye-authenticated-RCE/README.md

 # MotionEye/MotionEyeOS Authenticated RCE
 A Python 3 script that uploads a tasks.pickle file that enables RCE in MotionEye.
 You need administrator credentials, so it should not be that big of a deal.
-Unfortunately, MotionEye/MotionEye tend to be ran with default credentials.
+Unfortunately, MotionEye/MotionEyeOS can frequently be found running with default credentials.

 Example: